BernabasGirma/printf/README.md

-# printf
-Write our own printf function
+This is the first team project given by ALX.
+The purpose is to create our printf function